HAKANKOKCU/BirdyImg/README.md

 * Ctrl + T: New Tab
 * Ctrl + Tab: Next Tab
 * Ctrl + Shift + Tab: Previous Tab
+Other shortcuts can be seen at app menu bar

 # Supported Languages
 * English